Billy19191/Discord-GPT-Bot/README.md

     cd Downloads/Discord-GPT-Bot-main

-or if you don't found you can use `ls` command to show all of floder and `cd floder name` to get in
+or if you don't found you can use `ls` command to show all of floder and `cd floder name` to get in.

 After get inside the floder, run the code to start the NodeJS and your discord bot by